Module Seven – Hosting an On-Site Evaluation Visit

 - The Team Report may also identify an institution’s significant accomplishments, progress, or exemplary or innovative practices for each standard.

 All team members are present at this session and it should be open to all members of the internal campus constituencies.
-However, because the oral exit report is an internal event, external parties, such as the press, are not be invited.
+However, because the oral exit report is an internal event, external parties, such as the press, are not to be invited.
 Furthermore, the session should not be videotaped or otherwise recorded, or transmitted in any way beyond the campus community.
 At the conclusion of the oral exit report, the team promptly leaves the campus.
 There is no opportunity for questions or further interaction between the team and the institution.

 The Team Report (Module 7, Section 8)

 In its report, the Evaluation Team has the opportunity to offer non-binding collegial advice for institutional improvement and innovation.
 This advice may be based on the standards, MSCHE guidelines, institutional priorities, or professional experiences of the team.
 If the team determines that institutional action is needed to continue to meet one or more standards, the team will offer one or more of the Commission’s standardized recommendations.
 If the institution does not appear to meet one or more standards, the Team Report will issue a requirement and will state specifically in what ways the institution fails to meet a Standard or a Requirement of Affiliation.
 Following the On-Site Evaluation Visit, the Commission, through its multi-level decision making process, will analyze all of the accreditation materials and any other appropriate information available to it.
 The Commission will take an accreditation action in accordance with its Accreditation Actions Policy and Procedures and Accreditation Review Cycle and Monitoring Procedures.

 Following is a summary of the various deadlines for reporting within the Self-Study Evaluation process.
 If the schedule of events 1 – 6 is not met, the Commission may move consideration of the institution’s status to its next regular meeting.